-- (1) The Investigative Panel may consider any of the following dispositions: - (a) dismissal; - (b) private admonition or deferred discipline agreement; - (c) the filing of formal charges; - (d) the filing of a petition for transfer to incapacity inactive status; - (e) referral to an appropriate agency; - (f) other sanctions as provided by Rule 3.1.C; and - (g) resolution of the matter by the prosecuting attorney's agreement to resign or retire, with or without the prosecuting attorney's agreement not to seek or hold office as an elected or appointed district attorney or solicitorgeneral in the future. - (2) If the Investigative Panel finds a violation pursuant to Rule 3.1 for which the imposition of discipline is not warranted, it may dismiss.
+(1) The Investigative Panel may consider any of the following dispositions:

-- (3) If the Investigative Panel finds that there is probable cause to believe the prosecuting attorney committed misconduct: - (a) the Investigative Panel may propose to the prosecuting attorney a private admonition, a deferred discipline agreement, or an agreement by the prosecuting attorney to resign or retire, and if the prosecuting attorney consents, it shall admonish the prosecuting attorney or implement the deferred discipline agreement or the agreement to resign or retire; or - (b) if the prosecuting attorney does not consent to the private admonition, or the deferred discipline or an agreement by the prosecuting attorney to resign or retire, the Investigative Panel may instruct the Director either to file formal charges or dismiss the complaint; or - (c) the Investigative Panel may direct the Director to file formal charges.
+- a. dismissal; - b. private admonition or deferred discipline agreement; - c. the filing of formal charges; - d. the filing of a petition for transfer to incapacity inactive status; - e. referral to an appropriate agency; - f. other sanctions as provided by Rule 3.1.C; or - g. resolution of the matter by the prosecuting attorney's agreement to resign or retire, with or without the prosecuting attorney's agreement not to seek or hold office as an elected or appointed district attorney or solicitor-general in the future. - (2) If the Investigative Panel finds a violation pursuant to Rule 3.1 for which the imposition of discipline is not warranted, it may dismiss. - (3) If the Investigative Panel finds that there is probable cause to believe the prosecuting attorney committed misconduct: - a. the Investigative Panel may propose to the prosecuting attorney a private admonition, a deferred discipline agreement, or an agreement by the prosecuting attorney to resign or retire, and if the prosecuting attorney consents, it shall admonish the prosecuting attorney or implement the deferred discipline agreement or the agreement to resign or retire; or - b. if the prosecuting attorney does not consent to the private admonition, or the deferred discipline or an agreement by the prosecuting attorney to resign or retire, the Investigative Panel may instruct the Director either to file formal charges or dismiss the complaint; or - the Investigative Panel may decline to propose to the prosecuting attorney a private admonition, a deferred discipline agreement, or an agreement by the prosecuting attorney to resign or retire, and instruct the Director to file formal charges.